 Why are we living in a city, where a sidewalk takes the place of a bed, cardboard takes the place of a pillow, and thousands of people are sleeping in shelters instead of homes?
-SUS is working hard to help change this.
+S:US is working hard to help change this.
 We work to prevent homelessness.
-We operate shelters for homeless individuals and families, for people living with HIV/AIDS, for men with mental health challenges and for families experiencing domestic violence.
+We operate shelters for homeless individuals and families, for people living with HIV/AIDS, for individuals with mental health challenges and for families experiencing domestic violence.
 And we connect homeless people to medical centers to ensure primary medical care and adherence to treatment.
 Our services include:

 Pathways to housing and employment

 Case management for people living on the streets